 - Growth problems

 If you think that you or your partner has sleep apnea, then we invite you to visit Craniofacial Pain Center Of Colorado or your primary care doctor.
-You can also ask Drs.
-Bennett and Bieneman for a referral to a qualified sleep specialist in your area.
+You can also ask Dr. Bieneman for a referral to a qualified sleep specialist in your area.
 When you are receiving sleep apnea and snoring treatment in Arvada, Colorado, then you are adding more years to your life!

 Did you know that approximately 90 million Americans snore?
 Did you also know that snoring is not harmless and may be a symptom of more serious health problems?
 Studies show that snoring can indicate the presence of sleep apnea or even carotid atherosclerosis, which is plaque buildup in the main arteries of the neck that can cause stroke.
 Additionally, snoring can disrupt your sleep and that of your partner’s, leaving both of you feeling groggy and unrefreshed when you wake in the morning.